AzulSystems/IntelligenceCloudEvaluationLab/readme.md

 ## Lab 1 - Onboard Petclinic into AIC using Zulu/Core and Create an AVD Report

 0. Make sure Zulu is your active JDK
-1. Build and run Petclinic - **% source build** then **% source run** -  verify that you see the Petclinic UI at http://localhost:8080
+1. Build Petclinic - **% source build**
-2. Shut down Petclinic, then onboard it into AVD: run the **runWithAICZulu** script - verify your Petclinic instance is there in the AVD UI - it might take a minute or two to show up.
+2. Run Petclinic and onboard it into AVD: run the **runWithAICZulu** script - verify that Petclinic comes up at localhost:8080 and that your Petclinic instance is there in the AVD UI - it might take a minute or two to show up.
-3. It may take another minute or two for initial CVE information to show up.
-Make sure you are in the **Vulnerability Detection** area in the left nav of the AIC UI.
+3. It may take another few minutes for initial CVE information to show up.
+Once you see it, make sure you are in the **Vulnerability Detection** area in the left nav of the AIC UI.
 Create an **AVD report** against Petclinic - Give the report a descriptive name.
 4. Wait a few minutes for the report to create.
 There is a graphical, sortable table for the report in the AVD UI: click on the Report ID link in the Vulnerability Detection UI and examine the CVEs.
 Try sorting on the columns.
 5. Download the report as a JSON file.
 To share the value of AVD with other stakeholders, you can import the report into a spreadsheet - your Azul Sales Engineer can assist you with this.